AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_strings.rst

 .. admonition:: For further reading...

-    Although we don't specify a maximum length for unbounded string, the limit is :arm:`defined by the Reference Manual <A-4-5>`:
+    Although we don't specify a maximum length for unbounded strings, the limit is :arm:`defined by the Reference Manual <A-4-5>`:

         An object of type :ada:`Unbounded_String` represents a :ada:`String`